blue-light-lab/blue-light-lab/README.md

 ---
 ## About Me
-I’m, a Robotics & AI PhD candidate && Mathematician.
+I’m, a Robotics & AI PhD candidate && Mathematician, with a strong background in Astrophysics.
 After years inside the academic machine, I realized how much genuine science happens despite the system, not because of it.
 Blue-Light-Lab was born from that realization — a place to reclaim scientific wonder, rigor, and play, without permission.